bruteai/ICKit/README.md

 # ICKit - Image Classification Kit (3 models in one place)

 ## Dataset
 Download the Cifar10 dataset.
 It is publicaly available.
+You can also work in imagenet dataset
 You can also load your own custom dataset

 ## Preprocessor